BoSenGong/109-3-computer-programming/exercises/class9.md

 ## Easy
 #### Question: Roman-Arabic Numeral Converter
-If input is a Arabic Number, convert it to a Roman Number. \
+If input is an Arabic Number, convert it to a Roman Number. \
 Or convert a Roman Number to an Arabic Number.

 Convert table:[wiki](https://en.wikipedia.org/wiki/Roman_numerals)